depuschm/aoe-helper/README.md

 - [ini4j](https://github.com/facebookarchive/ini4j) (used to save/load settings)

 ### Copyright notice
-Age of Empires II © Microsoft Corporation. **AoEHelper** was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules)" using assets from Age of Empires II, and it is not endorsed by or affiliated with Microsoft.
+Age of Empires II: Definitive Edition © Microsoft Corporation. **AoEHelper** was created under Microsoft's "[Game Content Usage Rules](https://www.xbox.com/en-us/developers/rules)" using assets from Age of Empires II: Definitive Edition, and it is not endorsed by or affiliated with Microsoft.

 ## 🎮 Demo